InfoScienceLabs/Garuda/README.md

 ```
 #### Setting up the Angular repositories:
-* For Garuda Application clone the garuda-angular beta 2.0 branch
+* For Garuda Application clone the garuda-angular master branch
 * Install Angular and do ``` npm install ```
 * Change the url for server in url.ts from xxx.xx.xx.xxx to localhost to give the api calls to your local server.
 * To run the project execute: